ccao-data/data-architecture/dbt/models/proximity/docs.md

 {% docs table_dist_pin_to_grocery_store %}
 Distance from each PIN to the nearest grocery store.
+OSM tags include supermarket, wholesale, and greengrocer.
+Only attributes with valid names are kept.

 **Primary Key**: `pin10`, `year`
 {% enddocs %}